stavis1/Pputida_PUF_predictions_paper/README.md

 This script requires the output of SLT01_RUPEEmapNamesAndcollectInputData.py and Pseudomonas\_putida\_KT2440\_110.faa

-**SLT01_RUPEEsemisupervisedInput.py:** Collects the input information and formats it for the term transfer model This script requires the output of SLT01\_RUPEEpairwiseAlignments.py and all ouputs of SLT01\_baselineDataSetup.py
+**SLT01_RUPEEsemisupervisedInput.py:** Collects the input information and formats it for the term transfer model This script requires the output of SLT01\_RUPEEpairwiseAlignments.py and all outputs of SLT01\_baselineDataSetup.py

 **SLT01_RUPEEsemisupervisedModel.py:** Fits the semi-supervised random forest model This script requires the output of SLT01\_RUPEEsemisupervisedInput.py